cloud8421/music_library/README.md

 The application is setup to use [direnv](https://direnv.net/).

 The `.envrc` file loads two other files: `.envrc.local` file for configuration variables, and a `.secrets` file for secrets.

 You can create them and populate them with the necessary environment variables.

 ## Running the application

-- Start the Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+Start the Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 The default password for development is `change me`.

 ## Deployment

 The application is setup for deployment on Fly.io - just make sure you edit `fly.toml` to match your app name, domain, etc.

 ## CI